LLNL/mhysa/doc/Examples.md

 Examples
 ========

-\subpage basic_examples :
-Some basic examples that are simulated using MHYSA.
-They all use explicit time integration, and \b do \b not require MHYSA to be compiled with PETSc.
-Most of them can be run on one or a small number of processors.

-\subpage petsc_examples :
-Some examples that use implicit or semi-implicit (IMEX) time integration methods implemented in PETSc.
-To run them, MHYSA needs to be compiled \b with \b PETSc.

-\subpage ib_examples : Examples that use the immersed boundary method to simulate various geometries.

-\page basic_examples Basic Examples

-The following are some basic examples that are simulated using MHYSA.
-They all use explicit time integration, and \b do \b not require MHYSA to be compiled with PETSc.

-\subpage sod_shock_tube_component_rec \n
-\subpage sod_shock_tube_2species_component_rec \n

-\page petsc_examples PETSc Examples

-The following are some examples that use explicit, implicit or semi-implicit (IMEX) time integration methods implemented in PETSc (https://www.mcs.anl.gov/petsc/).
+The subpages of this page contains several examples.
+Some of them use explicit, implicit or semi-implicit (IMEX) time integration methods implemented in PETSc (https://www.mcs.anl.gov/petsc/).
 To run them, MHYSA needs to be compiled \b with \b PETSc.
 Familiarity with using PETSc is assumed.

 \b Note:
 + In general, any example or simulation can use PETSc time-integrators (assuming